hackersanddesigners/chatty-pub/front/docs/CSS.md

 **Selecting HTML elements and other style rules**

 The reaction/emoji method described above allows to make quick modifications to the style and layout of your publication.
-But besides this **Chatty-pub** also allows you to style html elements like in regular CSS.
+But besides this ChattyPub also allows you to style html elements like in regular CSS.
 To do this just enter your style rule.
 This snippet will give all HTML links a pink background color:

 ```css
 a {